-As we get closer to that launch, I wanted to share with you more ideas and methods that I envision the pattern will inspire when it is taught as an online class.
-Yes, this pattern will teach you a lot about fit, but it also is a gateway to learning more about fashion design and customization, and I hope the students who take the course will be able to approach it from a multitude of perspectives.
+Today I wanted to share with you more ideas and methods that I share when using the patterns in the online classes.
+I designed the Fair Fit Method courses to be a gateway curriculum to learning more about fashion design and customization, and I hope the students who take the course will be able to approach it from a multitude of perspectives.

 That’s why it’s fair- you get a say in how it's made, and get to learn the process, instead of a designer assigning how your clothes should look and feel.
-You are working within a specific perspective, with room for adaption and customization, but its also specific enough that you aren't going totally rogue and left to fend for yourself.
+You are working within a specific perspective, with room for adaption and customization, but the process of learning is also specific enough that you aren't going totally rogue and left to fend for yourself.
 The courses are taught on video that includes tutorials into sewing, design, and pattern customizations to help you create different looks with the pattern sets.

-By creating choice and the chance to customize, my desire is that the course will teach garment sewists the creative thinking skills of a designer, and get to grow and impact their practice of garment sewing more deeply by incorporating their own design decisions into what they make.
-This is a pattern and course that teaches not just innovative and artistic sewing techniques, conceptual sewing applications with a high fashion twist, but the process of making it teaches the student how to drape for their own body.
+By creating choice and the chance to customize, my desire is that the Fair Fit Method courses will teach garment sewists the creative thinking skills of a designer, and get to grow and impact their practice of garment sewing more deeply by incorporating a can do spirit and playfulness of problem solving while making a garment.
+The courses not only teach a unique set of patterns and artistic sewing techniques, conceptual sewing applications with unusual twists, but the process of making the garments teaches the student how to drape for their own body.

-It’s a gateway pattern into design and customization and will challenge the sewer to break outside the normal process of construction and into their own independent approach.
-Each class will have folks at all levels of experience, and the way it works is that the process of the class is all captured on video- so it will be a step by step walk through from cut to sew.
+It’s a gateway pattern into design and customization and will challenge the sewer to break outside the normal process of construction and into a more independent approach.
+Each class and project process is described in a series of video, powerpoints, workbooks, and pattern sets- so it will be a step by step walk through from cut to sew.
 The video lessons will cover the process of fitting and draping, as well as offer you alterations and customizations to make it more your own.
-That's reason why I am opening the course with this intro survey and application is so that I can create groups who are working in similar levels of skill and experience.
-If you are interested in the course, please check out this brief application- I read each one, and the folks who apply are first to be notified when the course launches this summer.

-What I want to be very clear on with this project, is that I don't believe in perfect fit, or perfect sewing.
-I think and have actually seen, that over perfectionism in sewing and fit is a mental spiral to hell that will make you quit sewing.
-What I want to achieve with the students, is helping you to see the potential that you have to change and adapt the pattern, to think of new ways of sewing, and approach customization from a place of trial and error, while learning the patience and clarity that garment design and construction happens in iterations.
+What I want to be very clear that I don't believe in perfect fit or perfect sewing.
+What I want to share and help others achieve to provide exercises and pathways to adapt the pattern, practice new ways of sewing, and approach customization from a place of trial and error, while learning the patience and clarity that gained with iterative garment design and construction.

 Can a Beginner Make this Dress?